dknight/gops/README.md

 # gops

-The most simple terminal todo utility.
+The most simple terminal todo utility in the World.

 * Simple
 * Stupid